 Highlights: Affectionate, Good natured, Lively

 The Barbet is known for it’s almost-rectangular frame, along with a long sweeping tail and fluffy head.
-They’re intelligent dogs but also deceivingly athletic – able to quickly retrieve birds, ducks and other small game.
+They’re intelligent dogs but also deceivingly athletic – capable of quickly retrieving birds, ducks and other small game.

-They usually have a very calm demeanor, but don’t let that fool you.
-They need quite a bit of exercise to maintain good health.
+In the home, they usually have a very calm demeanor.
+But don’t let that fool you.
+They need quite a bit of exercise to maintain a healthy and happy life.
+Even so, they’re one of the best companions the canine kingdom has to offer.

 6. Basset Fauve de Bretagne

-Also known as the Fawn Colored Brittany Basset, this dog is a versatile French hunter capable to tracking small game on all kinds of terrain.
-The Basset Fauve has a quick step and will chase down a wild rabbit with ease.
+Also known as the Fawn Colored Brittany Basset, this French dog breed is a versatile hunting dog, capable of tracking small game on all types of rough terrain.
+Though they may look slow, a Basset Fauve has a quick step and will chase down a rabbit with ease.

 7. Braque du Bourbonnais

-The Braque du Bourbonnais is part of the pointer group and has a relatively calm demeanor.
-They’re the perfect balance between a hunting and family dog.
+The Braque du Bourbonnais is part of the pointer dog group, though they have a relatively calm demeanor.
+In other words, they’re probably the perfect balance between a hunting and family dog.
+Braques are agreeable, obedient and highly trainable too.

-In fact, i’d say they’re most ideal for families that go on hunting trips.
+In fact, i’d say they’re most ideal for families that go on hunting trips, or at least those that like to keep active.
 On the field, they’re serious workers with a keen sense of smell.
 However, they’re affectionate and friendly dogs at home.

 8. Braque Francais Pyrenean

-The Braque Francais Pyrenean is the legendary French hunting dog bred to maneuver the rocky terrain of the Pyrenees mountain range.
-Skilled retrievers, the Francais Pyrenean also has all the traits of a loving family dog.
+The Braque Francais Pyrenean is the legendary French hunting dog bred to maneuver through the rocky terrain of the Pyrenees mountain range.
+As a highly skilled retriever, the Francais Pyrenean also has all the top traits of a loving family dog.

 They’re docile, affectionate and get along with both people and other dogs.
-There are few French dogs as balanced as this breed.
+These French dogs are also people-oriented and respond well to obedience training.
+As a result, there are few French breeds as balanced as the Francais Pyrenean.

 Don’t let their playful nature fool you, the Brittany is a fierce and tireless retriever on the field.
-In fact, they’re one of the best gun dogs France has to offer.
+They’re one of the best gun dogs France has to proudly offer.
 Brittany dogs are always bursting with energy, but also obedient when necessary.

-They need a ton of exercise both mentally and physically, but make great companions when given them.
+But keeping such a dog comes with responsibilities.
+They need a ton of exercise both mentally and physically, but can be exceptional family dogs with the stimulation.
 My recommendation: they’re the perfect dogs for any outdoorsy family or single owner.

 RECOMMENDED: 15 Best Pointer Dog Breeds